Students seated at a seminar with their laptops on a table

 Full-time study

-The full-time version of this Certificate of Further Education and Training (CertEd) lasts 36 weeks, between September and June.
-If you study fill-time, you'll attend lectures and seminars at University or online, and spend time in person at a work placement each week.
+The full-time version of this Certificate of Further Education and Skills (CertEd) lasts 36 weeks, between September and June.
+If you study full-time, you'll attend lectures and seminars at University or online, and spend time in person at a work placement each week.

-For the first 3 weeks of the course, you'll be in University 5 days a week if you study on campus, or in online sessions for 2-3 hours a week if you study by distance learning.
+For the first three weeks of the course, you'll be in University five days a week if you study on campus, or in online sessions for 2-3 hours a week if you study by distance learning.

-You'll then spend 2 weeks on placement induction, spending 3 of the 5 days on placement.
+You'll then spend two weeks on placement induction, spending three of the five days on placement.
 After this, you'll spend Monday-Thursday on teaching placements, and just Fridays studying.

 If you study on campus, you may occasionally need to go to University and course events in the evenings and at weekends.
 These sessions will also be recorded for distance learning students.